 Taking the time and learning your rabbit’s daily behavior can be life-saving.
 Rabbits don’t show signs of pain, symptoms can sometimes show when it’s too late.
 Always take the necessary precautions when you notice the slightest change in behavior, especially if you suspect GI Stasis.

-The most comment question people asked me was “How did I litter box train, Cooper”.
+The question I mostly get asked is “How do you litter box train a rabbit?”
 Each rabbit is different, and what worked for me may not work for you.
 Litter box training is essential if you want to have a free roaming rabbit, so take the time to educate yourself!

 Treats – Never buy yogurt treats and junk food sold at your local pet stores.
 These “treats” have ingredients that your rabbit’s digestive system cannot process.
 Try giving your rabbits natural treats like carrots, apples, strawberries, blueberries, grapes, raisins, craisins and dried fruits (with no additive sugars)*.
 A proper rabbit’s diet is very important for a long, healthy life!